ck-earlyrepos/Equibase-Data/README.md

 The repo, however small, provides a great template for organizing projects.
 You can easily tell how the functions in the implementation script operate by reading their names, parameters, and comments, while all the abstract work is done behind the scenes in helper functions (which also have detailed comments and function names).

 ### The Code is Broken
 The code does not work in its current state (or at any point in the commit history), as it was purposely sabotaged for public release.
 These subtle, yet crippling flaws require trained eyes to correct.
-They should be difficult enough to fix that I can share the elegance of the project without getting lawyers crawling down my back!
+They should be difficult enough to fix that I can share the elegance of the project without getting lawyers crawling down my neck!

 ### R Version
 This was written under R version 4.1.0.